thangdang04/Calculate-free-to-paid-conversion-rate-with-MySQL-Workbench/README.md

 ```
 ## Interpretations
 ### 1. Free-to-paid conversion rate:
+- The fraction of students who purchase monthly, quarterly, or annual subscriptions from those who watch a lecture is about 11%.
+For instance, for every 100 students who come to the 365 platform, roughly 11 of them purchase a subscription, which is a relatively low number.

+- Firstly, while a significant number of students register on the platform, they aren’t prompted to benefit from the program entirely and hardly purchase subscriptions.
+One factor contributing to this could be that we’re targeting a broader audience rather than focusing specifically on data science enthusiasts eager to begin their journey in the field.

+- Secondly, since the platform targets beginner audiences, students may need clarification about what to start with.
+Should they first invest weeks in mastering an object-oriented programming language such as Python, a query language such as SQL, or maybe a data visualization software like Tableau?
+What prerequisites are necessary for each of these tools?
+A customized learning path for each user will definitely help them know exactly where to start and how to continue.

+- Thirdly, some users might need more time to embark on a data science journey.
+They might be college students whose exam periods have just started or working people who can’t dedicate the desired time.

+- Finally, some users might not fancy the platform and would instead take the first steps toward data science elsewhere.
 ### 2. Average duration between registration date and date of first-time engagement:
+- On average, it takes students between three and four days to start watching a lecture after registering on the platform.
+Ideally, it would be great if a new student started watching a lecture on their first day.
+Every other element the platform offers (exams, projects, career tracks) requires more attention, while the lessons are easy to check out.
 ### 3. Average duration between date of first-time engagement and date of first-time purchase:
+- On average, it takes students roughly 24 days to purchase a subscription after getting acquainted with the product.